malybaryl/Snake/README.md

 - Added game modes (easy, normal, hard)
 - The application now returns to the menu after losing a game instead of exiting

+#### VERSION 0.4
+- bugs fixes (now every new game snake will apear in random place)
+- showing game version below the game logo

 ### Future Updates

 Stay tuned for future updates!
 We plan to add: